oceantracker/oceantracker/docs/_build/html/_sources/index.rst.txt

    </video>
   </center>

-OceanTracker is a fast extendable code for offline particle tracking in unstructured grids [1]_.
+OceanTracker is a fast extendable code for offline particle tracking in unstructured grids [1]_, which also works with regular grid hydrodynamic models.

 OceanTracker's speed enables millions of particles to be simulated in unstructured grids.
 This significantly increases the range of particle behaviours that can be modeled and the quality of statistics